-9.1.3 Serial Operation
+10.1.3 Serial Operation

-Once the cable has been attached and the interface set up properly the controller immediately begins transmitting temperature readings at the programmed rate.
+Once the cable has been attached and the interface set up properly the controller will immediately begin transmitting temperature readings at the programmed rate.
 The set-point and other commands may be sent to the bath via the serial interface to set the bath and view or program the various parameters.
-The interface commands are discussed in Section 9.3.
-All commands are ASCII character strings terminated with a carriage-return character (CR, ASCII 13).
+The interface commands are discussed in Section10.3.
+All commands are ASCII character strings terminated with a carriage-return character (CR, ASCII13).

-9.2 IEEE-488 Communication (optional)
+10.2 IEEE-488 Communication (optional)

 The IEEE-488 interface is available as an option.
 Baths supplied with this option may be connected to a GPIB type communication bus which allows many instruments to be connected and controlled simultaneously.
-To eliminate noise, the GPIB cable should be shielded.

-9.2.1 Setup
+10.2.1 Setup